xiurongy3506/independent_study/entries/entry3.md

 ## Progress since Entry 1
 - [x] Have an idea of what to create + Have an outline
-- [x] Get to know Xcode (how to navigate, bulit app, and use playgrounds)
+- [x] Get to know Xcode (how to navigate, built app, and use playgrounds)
 - [x] Set up apple stimulator with Xcode and apply functions to the app (i.e button click)
 - [x] Finish Swift Tutorial
 - [ ] connect Swift with MySQL
-- [ ] Research useful cocoapods for my productivity app
+- [ ] Research useful cocoa pods for my productivity app
 - [ ] Apply things I learn from the tutorial to my app
 - [ ] Built a to-do list (tutorial already exist)
-- [ ] Learn how to built a basic timer
+- [ ] Learn how to build a basic timer
-- [ ] Plan & Built a pomodoro timer
+- [ ] Plan & Built a Pomodoro Timer

 ## Reflection
 Now that I have finished the tutorial, **next week** I will be mostly working with the app rather than the playground (where I test codes).
-In fact, after the tutorial, I actually felt like I understand the previoud app functions better.
+In fact, after the tutorial, I actually felt like I understand the previous app functions better.

 For instance, below are the **terms I recognized** from what I learned this week.

 <p align="center">
     <img src = "https://raw.githubusercontent.com/xiurongy3506/swift_independent_study/master/img/recognize.png"/>
 </p>
-The code is showing that ViewController is a inheritance of the class UIViewController, and it is redefining the parent function using override.
+The code is showing that ViewController is an inheritance of the class UIViewController, and it is redefining the parent function using override.
 Within the override function, there is a reference to the parent class that loads the view.

 ## Takeaways
 1. **Break things down.** There's so much I have to do to learn how to create an app realizing that I couldn't do everything at once.
-Unfortunatly, this week, I wasn't able to utilize cocoapods and play around with it due to limited time.
+Unfortunately, this week, I wasn't able to utilize cocoa pods and play around with it due to limited time.
 As a result, I prioritized finishing up the tutorial for swift first.

 2. **Keep track of the important things you find (links, ideas...)**.
-For me, there's still stuff that I don't understand (ex: convienience init) or things I can still explore more about (ex: UIKIT, collection types...).
-While I'm not sure if I need it now or have time to explore more knowing that I still have an app to built, I either write it down in this blog or had links to where to find the informations for future reference.
+For me, there's still stuff that I don't understand (ex: convenience init) or things I can still explore more about (ex: UIKIT, collection types...).
+While I'm not sure if I need it now or have time to explore more knowing that I still have an app to built, I either write it down in this blog or had links to where to find the information for future reference.